 If you don’t have a user manual, follow the steps below.

 Dissolve the De’Longhi EcoDecalk Mini into the reservoir of your coffee machine.
 It runs through the boiler and the machine.
 You’d want to run it through your steam wand too.
 Close the steam knob and turn off the machine.
 We recommend letting the descaler sit for 15 to 20 minutes to allow it to run through all of the little pipes in your machine and clean away the gunk and other bits and pieces.

 Next, run about half of your reservoir out of the steam wand before turning off the machine for another 15 to 20 minutes.
 The last step is to flush the remaining water in the reservoir out of the steam wand.

-Particles from your descaling products may be lodged within the pipes in your coffee machine, so it’s important to flush it with water after descaling your coffee machine to remove any residue left behind.
+Particles from your descaling products may be lodged within the pipes in your coffee machine, so it’s important to flush it with water to remove any residues.
 Fill up your reservoir with water this time and do the above steps all over again.

 While some people complete one cycle of rinsing, we recommend two cycles to ensure your descaling solution has been flushed out of your machine.

 Our personal rule of thumb to measure if the cleaning is done is to take a big whiff of the water that comes out of the machine.
 Once the water is clear and smells like, well, water, your coffee machine is good to go.